ryanleslie33/Digital-Trainer/README.md

 #### By _**Ryan Leslie**_

 ## Project Description

+* _Application that helps guide a user on what exercises to do what exercises there for specific regions of there body._

 ## Name of Student: Ryan Leslie
 ## Name of Project: Digital Trainer
 ## Project’s Purpose or Goal: (Give users a quick and easy guide to learning how to workout without having to hire a personal trainer)